-On average, listings lease in the $20's per square foot per year.
-The Downtown Providence region is experiencing a an increase in rates.
-In the last 3 months, the median rate went up $4 per sqft per year.
-That's a 18% rise in rent.
+On average, listings lease in the $30's per square foot per year.
+The Downtown Providence submarket is going through a a boost in rates.
+In the last 3 months, the median rate went up $1 per sqft per year.
+That's a 4% rise in rent.

-Compared to the rest of the Greater Boston market, the Downtown Providence submarket has greater rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the Greater Boston market, the Downtown Providence submarket has more expensive rates, and you'll need to make a great offer to be in this hot submarket.

-In the last 90 days, 15 listings have been made available, which means spaces are probably going fast.
+In the last 90 days, 12 listings have been listed, which means office spaces are probably going fast.
 You'll want to be prepared to tour spaces as quick as possible.
-About 20% of the available leases in the Downtown Providence are subleases, so you might be able to find a shorter term or below market rent.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 7,360 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most properties in this market are close to 6 stories.
-Most buildings in this region were built in 1972 and are Class A.
+Even though the median size is 6,680 sqft, there are still 0 office spaces below 2,000 sqft.
+Most properties in this market are approximately 6 stories.
+Most buildings in this region were built in 1957 and are Class A.

 A large portion of this market is residential, but there's plenty of office_space.
-Waste services is the dominant industry in this region.
-Commute by walking is the most popular way to get to work amongst Downtown Providence residents.
+Waste services is the dominant industry in this market.
+Commute by walking is the most popular way to get to work amongst Downtown Providence folk.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.